laudai/AwesomeVimTip/README.md

     u undo last change
     C-R redo last undo
     {count}u undo last {count} changes
+							*:ea* *:earlier*
+:earlier {count}	Go to older text state {count} times.
+:earlier {N}s		Go to older text state about {N} seconds before.
+:earlier {N}m		Go to older text state about {N} minutes before.
+:earlier {N}h		Go to older text state about {N} hours before.
+:earlier {N}d		Go to older text state about {N} days before.

+:earlier {N}f		Go to older text state {N} file writes before.
+			When changes were made since the last write ":earlier 1f" will revert the text to the state when it was written.
+Otherwise it will go to the write before that.
+			When at the state of the first file write, or when the file was not written, ":earlier 1f" will go to before the first change.

+:h undo-tree
+:h :undolist

  Resizing splits
 Vim’s defaults are useful for changing split shapes: